 Field-hunting tip

-Look in iron-rich sedimentary chert formations country — that is the host setting where erlianite typically forms.
+Look in iron-rich sedimentary chert formations country, the host setting where erlianite typically forms.
 If you start seeing quartz, magnetite, hematite in float, you are in the right ground.
 Field specimens usually show a fibrous, radiated aggregates, platy crystals habit, so train your eye for that shape before scanning the outcrop.